ibm-cloud-docs/Cloudant/offerings/pricing.md

 ## Data Usage

-Each pricing plan sets a data overage limit, for example:
+How does pricing work with data overages?
+See the details below:

 - For the Lite plan, 1 GB of storage is included.
 This is a cap, so if you go over that amount, your account is blocked from writing new data until